arun-ar/arun-ar.github.io/_posts/2018-07-26-6-things-to-build-better-b2b-web-ui.markdown

 ---

-What are the top things that you should consider while designing and developing a B2B/B2E web UI?
-Here are the top 6 things that I see most people miss to consider.
+What are the key things that you should consider while designing and developing a B2B/B2E web UI?

+Here are the top 6 key stuff that I see most people miss to consider.

-TL;DR - Summary
+## TL;DR - Summary

 1. Keep the knowledge in the systems
 2. Make the apps endure